MobileChromeApps/mobile-chrome-apps/docs/NextSteps.md

 # Next Steps

-Now that you have a working mobile Chrome app, there are lots of ways to improve the experience on mobile devices.
-(If you don't yet have a working mobile Chrome app, go back to the [Getting Started Guide](GettingStarted.md).)
+Now that you have a working mobile Chrome App, there are lots of ways to improve the experience on mobile devices.
+(If you don't yet have a working mobile Chrome App, go back to the [Getting Started Guide](GettingStarted.md).)

 ## Application Polish